 Employee Dishonesty Insurance Coverage

-As the economy continues to sputter, we are constantly hearing stories about employees committing desperate acts against their employer and even customers.
+As the economy continues to sputter, we constantly hear stories about employees committing desperate acts against their employers and even customers.

 Here are some scenarios that we have seen happen to some of our clients in the past year: